Nassau, Rhineland-Palatinate

 Nassau (/ˈnæsɔː/ NASS-aw, also /ˈnæsaʊ/ NASS-ow, /ˈnɑːsaʊ/ NAHSS-ow, [ˈnasaʊ]) is a town located in the German state of Rhineland-Palatinate.
-It lies in the valley of the river Lahn between the towns of Bad Ems and Limburg an der Lahn.
-Nassau was the seat of the former Verbandsgemeinde Nassau, and is part of the Nassau Nature Park.
+It lies on the lower course of the Lahn River, on the mouth of the Mühlbach, between Limburg an der Lahn and the spa town of Bad Ems, and is located in the Nassau Nature Park, surrounded by the Westerwald to the north and the Taunus to the south.
 The town is on the German-Dutch holiday road, the Orange Route.
-As of 2017, it had a population of 4,521.
+As of 2021, it had a population of 4,592.

-Nassau gave its name to the prominent royal House of Nassau and directly or indirectly to numerous geographical entities, including a sovereign state, the Duchy of Nassau; the Prussian province of Hesse-Nassau; the historical and geographical region Nassau; Nassau, the capital of the Bahamas; and Nassau County, on Long Island in New York State.
-Historically, the entire Long Island was also called Nassau, though the name came to be limited to just that one section.
+As location of Nassau Castle and the former Stein and Heidenpütz castles, Nassau gave its name to the wider region surrounding it as well as to a prominent aristocratic dynasty, and through it, directly or indirectly to numerous other things worldwide, including: a sovereign state; a Prussian province; the Dutch royal house; the Luxembourgish ducal house; the capital of the Bahamas; one of the Cook Islands; and in the US, a county in Florida and a county in New York.